aniemerg/Patent-Tools/README.md

 If you get any use out of these tools, I'd like to hear about it.
 Drop me a line at: allan.niemerg [at)] gmail.com

+To see these scripts in action see: http://http://www.patentsbythenumbers.com/

 Licensing